Love 119

 "Love 119" is a song recorded by South Korean boy band Riize.
 It was released on January 5, 2024, through SM Entertainment and distributed by Kakao Entertainment and RCA Records.
 It was later included as the eighth track on the group's EP Riizing.
 A Japanese version of "Love 119" was released on January 24, serving as the group's debut Japanese single.
 "Love 119" was the first single released by the group without the participation of member Seunghan, who was on hiatus from the group at the time of release and departed the group altogether in October 2024.

 The song was a commercial success, peaking at number five on the Circle Digital Chart, becoming Riize's highest charting song to date.
-The song also became the group's first appearance on a Billboard chart, peaking at number 127 on the Global Excl.
+The song was also the group's first appearance on a Billboard chart, peaking at number 127 on the Global Excl.
 US chart.

 Background and release

 On December 6, 2023 it was reported that Riize would be releasing a new single on January 5, three months after their previous single, "Talk Saxy".
 On January 1, SM Entertainment confirmed the date, sharing a short teaser clip on their YouTube channel showing the group's members playing in the snow.
 In the days leading up to the release, SM continued to tease the song, launching a "Love 119 Mailbox" microsite in the style of an early 2000s mobile phone, and sharing an extended clip of the song's instrumental.

 The Korean version of "Love 119" was released for digital download and streaming on January 5, followed later by the Japanese version on January 24.